Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

 In the left margin column, all available attribute groups are displayed.
 Click an attribute group to display the attributes that are assigned to this group on the right side of the *Attributes* tab.
 If the order contains attributes that are unassigned, the *Unassigned group* attribute group is automatically displayed in the left margin column.

-The right side of the *Attributes* tab displays all attributes that are assigned to the selected group in the left margin column.
-Depending on the attribute group selected, the fields displayed vary.
-The order attributes are imported via the connection driver.
-All fields are locked and, therefore, read-only.

-The attributes assigned to each group can be managed and customized in the *DataHub* module.
-For detailed information, see [Attribute groups](../../DataHub/UserInterface/02c_AttributeGroups.md).

 - ![Folders](../../Assets/Icons/Folders01.png "[Folders]") (Folders)
   Attribute group that contains attribute sub-groups.
-Click the attribute group or the arrow *>* left to the attribute group to unfold the group and display the attribute sub-groups.
+Click the attribute group or the arrow left to the attribute group to unfold the group and display the attribute sub-groups.

 - ![Folder](../../Assets/Icons/Folder01.png "[Folder]") (Folder)
   Attribute group.
 Click the attribute group to display all attributes that are assigned to the selected attribute group on the right side of the *Attributes* tab.

+The right side of the *Attributes* tab displays all attributes that are assigned to the selected group in the left margin column.
+All fields are read-only.

 - ![Fade in/out](../../Assets/Icons/FadeInOut01.png "[Fade in/out]") (Fade in/out)
   Click this button to hide or display the left margin column with the attribute groups.
 When the left margin is displayed and you click this button, the column is hidden.
 When the column is hidden and you click this button, the column is displayed again.